lgarrigue/multipoint_perturbation/README.md

 - for using Schrödinger operators : FFTW
 - for plotting functions : CairoMakie, LaTeXStrings

-One may have problems with the used version of LaTeXStrings
+One may have problems with the used version of LaTeXStrings.
+Moreover, we use the version 1.9 of Julia